rezahashemi/anonlink-entity-service/docs/designs/anonlink-upload-data-plan.md

 }
 ```

+This endpoint may fail if the object store does not support creating temporary credentials.
+This feature may be entirely disabled in the server configuration, see `settings.py` and `values.yaml`.

 A possible future extension is to take advantage of MinIO's [Security Token Service (STS)](https://docs.min.io/docs/minio-sts-quickstart-guide.html)
 to enable clients to request temporary credentials using their existing identity management system.